Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/03-rtp-reconfiguration/step3_async_array.md

 In this snippet, the first graph update call initializes the coefficients parameter using the `narrow_filter` with 12 elements for the first 16 iterations.
 The `wait()` is blocking, and forces the execution to wait until the first 16 iterations finish.
 Subsequently, the next update call initializes the coefficients parameter using `wide_filter` with 12 elements for the next 16 iterations.
 The number of iterations are specified as a parameter to the `run()` API.
 Note that `update()` has a third parameter that speicfies the size of the array to be updated.

-### Run the AI Engine compiler and AI Engine simulator
+### Run the AI Engine Compiler and AI Engine Simulator
 Compile the AI Engine graph (`libadf.a`) using the AI Engine compiler:

 	make aie